Mario Lopez Apologizes For ‘Ignorant And Insensitive’ Comments About Transgender Children

 — Yahoo Lifestyle (@yahoolifestyle) July 30, 2019

 Mario Lopez immediately received backlash over his comments about transgender children, as previously shared by The Inquisitr.
 While many social media fans declared the TV entertainment personality should be “canceled,” Queer Eye star Karamo Brown offered to school Lopez on why his comments were harmful to trans youth and their parents.

-“Mario, I’m ready to talk when you are,” a disappointed Brown tweeted.
+The reality star tweeted a message to Lopez that said he is ready to talk whenever Mario is.

 Other stars, including Lopez’ friend, actor Billy Baldwin, took to Twitter to show the star support after his careless comments.
 Baldwin wrote that while he is not giving Mario Lopez a pass for his comments about transgender children, he will give him a second chance.

 “He’s a nice guy.
 A loving Dad.
 He made a mistake.
 A child changing genders at an early age is a complex issue.
-Help him understand.
-Everybody pouncing needs to chill.
-I’m more offended he did Candace Owens show.”
+Help him understand.”

-Baldwin later clarified that if a child continues to identify with another gender after age four, the child’s family “obviously” needs to provide unconditional love and support.
+Baldwin added that critics need to “chill” and that he was personally more offended that Lopez did Candace Owens’ show than by his careless comments.
+The actor later clarified that if a child continues to identify with another gender after age four, the child’s family “obviously” needs to provide unconditional love and support.